 THIS is a list of fifty great short stories.
 I have written a brief description of each story to pique interest, while trying not to divulge too many spoilers.
-All of the stories were written and published in the 19th and 20th Centuries and some are considered classics in their respective genres.
-They can be found in their original magazine appearances, or in anthologies and single-author collections.
+All of the stories were written and published in the 19th and 20th Centuries and many are considered classics in their respective genres.
+They can all be found in their original magazine appearances, or in anthologies and single-author collections.

 THE GENTLEMAN FROM AMERICA.